oleg-alexandrov/PolyView/Readme.md

 ## File format

-PolyView was inspired by xgraph, and it uses the xgraph file format, in which the x and y coordinates of each polygon are stored as two columns in a plain text file followed by the "NEXT" statement.
+PolyView was inspired by xgraph (http://www.xgraph.org/), and it uses the xgraph file format, in which the x and y coordinates of each polygon are stored as two columns in a plain text file followed by the "NEXT" statement.
 Here is a sample polygon file storing a rectangle and a triangle.

 ```
 color = red